gerritdevriese/kzones/README.md

 ## Setup
 ### Layouts
-To start using the script you'll need to have at least one layout.
-There are none by default.
 You can define layouts by putting them in the **Layouts** tab in the script settings, here are some examples to get you started:
 #### Examples
 <details open>